The Midas Touch (1997 film)

-The Midas Touch is a 1997 film directed by Peter Manoogian, and starring Trever O'Brien.
+The Midas Touch is a 1997 Romanian Drama, Comedy, Fantasy film directed by Peter Manoogian, and written by Peter Fedorenko and Keith Estrada, starring Trever O'Brien, Ashley Tesoro, Joey Simmrin.

+The film produced by Harlan Freedman, Mark Headley, and executive producer Donald Kushner. the film was released on 30 December 1997.

 Plot

 Drama about a 12-year-old boy who fantasises about having enough money to be able to cure his grandmother's serious heart condition.
 When he finds himself in a haunted house, the mysterious owner 'grants' him one wish - the Midas touch.
 The boy soon learns that it is more of a curse than a blessing when everything he touches turns into gold.